manishpg83/flask/README.md

 This command will download the project files from the specified Git repository to your local machine.

-2. Create a Virtual Environment (Recommended):
+2. Create a Virtual Environment (Recommended)
 Creating a virtual environment helps isolate project dependencies from your system-wide Python installation.
 This can prevent conflicts and ensure consistency.
 Here's an example using venv:

 python -m venv venv